MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

+2025/07/05

+3700<->4700 End

+- revisit neighborhood, and limit point of A property
+- neighborhood U
+- super set of neighborhood is also a neighborhood

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

 3700<->4200 3700<->4200